-Please see below a current list of available projects under the MechE Alliance Indutry-Connected ELO cohort program along with links to their postings on the MIT UROP Job Board.
+Please see below a current list of available projects under the MechE Alliance Industry-Connected ELO cohort program along with links to their postings on the MIT UROP Job Board.

-For a full description of available projects including relevant figures, please review the project concepts document.
+For a full description of available projects including relevant figures, please review the IAP/Spring 2021 project concepts document.

 - Deformable materials analysis - dermatology or manufacturing inspection